JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1986_12.md

 Winter, 1986-87

-## Journal Of Uranta Brotherhood ^{\Text {U }}
+## Journal Of Urantia Brotherhood ^{\Text {U }}

 ## The Spirit Level Of Reality

-This little essay is written in the hope that I may take advantage of the notion expressed in The URANTLA Book which suggests somewhat gently that universe romancing in the search for truth is often characterized more by insight than fact.
+This little essay is written in the hope that I may take advantage of the notion expressed in The URANTIA Book which suggests somewhat gently that universe romancing in the search for truth is often characterized more by insight than fact.

 Probably, you have heard of the idea (however phrased) that, although “love” is real, it is impossible to “hold” it as it is possible to hold a baseball or fountain pen in your hand.
 Since our life vehicle is a material body, we can relate easily to physical reality.
 The superuniverse of Orvonton in which we live contains both physical and spiritual realities, but these dimensions do not contact each other anywhere in this time-space segment of the grand universe.
 Even though our body and brain consists of energy-matter, we humans possess mind capacities that enable us to bridge the reality difference between physical and spiritual realities.
 This is the creature function of human mind.